What's happened

 - Meta's lawsuit against Joy Timeline HK Limited represents a significant step in the ongoing battle against non-consensual deepfake technology.

-- As AI technology evolves, the legal landscape surrounding its use will likely become more complex, with companies facing increased scrutiny over their practices.
+- As AI technology evolves, the legal landscape surrounding its use will likely become more complex, necessitating clearer regulations.

 Future Outlook

-- This lawsuit could set a precedent for how tech companies handle similar cases in the future, potentially leading to more stringent regulations on AI-generated content.
+- The outcome of this case could set a precedent for how tech companies handle similar issues in the future, potentially leading to stricter regulations on AI applications in advertising and content creation.

 What the papers say